 The first verse of this beatitude says that the disciples of Jesus can expect to be persecuted for doing good – pursuing holiness or righteousness.

 “Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven.”
-(NASB) Matt.
-5:10
+Matthew 5:10 (NASB)

 The current wave of persecution in the western world has come because Christians are declaring that certain conduct is sin.
 Christians are standing for holiness or righteousness just as they did in the early church.